Google Ads Conversion Tracking for E-commerce

-Why Correct Conversion Tracking Is Important For Effective Advertising Campaigns
+Why Correct Conversion Tracking Is Important for Effective Advertising Campaigns

-I’m not going to touch on the global issue of conversion tracking here.
+I’m not going to cover the global issue of conversion tracking here.
 It is well known how it helps to evaluate the effectiveness of investment in advertising, make decisions and find points of growth.
-Let’s speak about the more specific issue – why correct conversion tracking is important for ad systems, in particular for Google Ads.
+Let’s speak about the more specific issue — why correct conversion tracking is important for ad systems, in particular for Google Ads.